 Comprehensive covers damage to your vehicle from things like hail, vandalism, theft, fire, flood and wind-related damage.

 Collision coverage is, in a way, the exact opposite of comprehensive coverage.
-Collision covers to repair or replace your car if it’s damaged from hitting another vehicle or object.
+Collision covers to repair or replace your car if it is damaged from hitting another vehicle or object.

 When is it okay to drop comprehensive coverage?

 If you do not have a lienholder, you are free to drop comprehensive coverage.
-Remember, you’re not legally required to have it, but it is a good idea.
+Remember, you are not legally required to have it, but it can be a good idea.